bcbroom/FighterBase/README.md

 ### Level

-Stores the `api_key`, and trading account
+`level = FighterBase::Level.new(api_key, account, venue_symbol)`

+Creating a Level instance also creates an Exchange instance of the given venue.
+You need the Exchange instance to get quotes and place orders.

-### Venue
+### Exchange

 Most interaction will be through this class.
 Quote for a stock, orderbook for a stock, place an order, cancel an order is done here.
+Methods return JSON from the APIs parsed into a hash.

+`ex = level.exchange`

+`quote = ex.get_quote("FAC")`

+then get information from it as

+`quote["ask"]` or `quote["bid_size"]`

 ### Order

-Create orders, then place them using Venue#place_order
+Class is not implemented yet - still working how to model them in this system.

+Orders can be placed and canceled through the `Exchange` insance

+`order = ex.place_order(stock: symbol, price: ask, qty: size, direction: "buy", type: "limit")`

+_Note:_ `Exchange#place_order` currently returns a hash.
+In the future it will return a propper `Order` instance.

+_Note:_ Order method uses named argument style method.
+The rest of the methods will soon switch to that style.

 ## Notes